Hiding main toolbar on OSX not persistent

-#7 Updated by Sputnick about 8 years ago
+#7 Updated by Sputnick over 9 years ago

 In this case I would prefer merging your workaround for now without deterioating the visuals for the other problem, and maybe revisit #1224 once we have Qt5 in (I would assume that the Mac builds would switch to Qt5 quite soonish then, considering they don't need KDE integration which is going to hold back Qt5 for Linux for a while).

-#10 Updated by Ycros almost 8 years ago
+#10 Updated by Ycros over 9 years ago

 - Status changed from Resolved to Feedback